-COMPARISON OF FISCAL YEARS 2012 WITH 2011 (CONTINUED)
+COMPARISON OF FISCAL YEARS 2013 WITH 2012 (CONTINUED)

-During the fiscal year ended June 30, 2012, the Authority's combined total assets increased by \$0.1 million primarily due to the increase in TSRs receivable (\$0.6 million) and a \$0.5 million decrease in cash equivalents and investments.
-Combined total net income of \$17.3 million for fiscal year 2012 represents an increase from fiscal year 2011 of \$3.8 million.
-The increase is attributable to an increase in TSRs of \$3.1 million, and a decrease in interest expense of \$1.0 million.
+During the fiscal year ended June 30, 2013, the Authority's combined total assets decreased by \$0.7 million primarily due to the decrease in cash equivalents and investments as available resources were used for bond payments.
+Combined change in net position of \$17.4 million for fiscal year 2013 represents an increase over fiscal year 2012 change in net position of \$0.1 million.
+The increase is primarily attributable to a decrease in interest expense (\$1.1 million), offset by a decrease in TSRs (\$0.6 million) and the increase in other bond and administrative expenses.